Kong/docs.konghq.com/app/enterprise/0.34-x/kong-manager/organization-management/managing-admins.md

 1. On the “Organization” page, to invite a new Admin, click the “Invite User” button.

-2. Ensure that the email address and username are matching.
+2. Fill out the username and email address.
 When a new Admin receives an invitation, they will only be able    to log in with that email address.
 Assign the appropriate Role and click “Invite User” to send the invitation.

     ⚠️ **IMPORTANT**: Super Admins can invite users to multiple Workspaces, and assign them any Role available within Workspaces, including Roles that exist by default (e.g. super-admin, read-only) and Roles with customized permissions.